psychemedia/storytelling-notes/fairy_midwife.md

 ```

-[Do Lady Godiva elsewhere?] as see also?
+TO DO [Do Lady Godiva elsewhere?] as see also?

 It would be surprising if another of the English folk song and story collectors, Sabine Baring-Gould, reverend and resident of the West Country, had not also written somewhere of the fairy ointment, and so it is we find him telling a tale collected from Dartmoor of a midwife's encounter late one night with the fairy folk.